tudurom/bsc-thesis/doc/main.typ

 = Introduction

-The source code of a program undergoes multiple transformations before it becomes executable code, which can be later run by the processor.
-Each intermediate form is stripped of information describing its semantics;
-our current way of using computer systems depends on trusting that the semantics of the source code match those of the generated machine code.
+The source code of a program undergoes multiple transformations before it becomes executable code.
+Each intermediate form is stripped of information describing its semantics; our current way of using computer systems depends on trusting that the semantics of the source code match those of the generated machine code.

 // Computer programs require a translation step from _source code_ to _machine code_
 // before they can be executed by the computer.
 These two forms of code are not isomorphic: